Explore Dynamic Strength → Strength that moves

 Will this type of training make me bulky?

 Unlikely.
-Strongman-style work builds functional strength and conditioning, not bodybuilder-style mass.
-You'd need significant volume, progressive overload, and a calorie surplus to add bulk—carrying a sandbag twice a week won't suddenly change your body shape.
+This kind of functional training builds strength and conditioning, not bodybuilder-style mass.
+You'd need significant volume, progressive overload, and a dedicated training focus to add bulk — carrying a sandbag twice a week won't suddenly change your body shape.

 Can I do this at home without much space?